Maidenhead conveyancing FAQs

 Are Maidenhead conveyancing fees fixed?

-Some conveyancing solicitors in Maidenhead carry out the conveyancing on an hourly rate others work on a fixed fee.
+Some conveyancing solicitors in Maidenhead carry out the conveyancing on an hourly rate.

-If, for any reason at all, your transaction does not go ahead, you are covered by our No Move, No Fee guarantee.
+If, for any reason at all, your transaction does not go ahead, you would be covered by a No Move, No Fee guarantee.

 Will I need property searches when buying a property in Maidenhead?

 Searches are questions submitted to a number of authorities by Maidenhead conveyancing solicitors to identify issues affecting the home you want to buy.
 Lenders also usually require conveyancing searches to be purchased.

 How long does the conveyancing on a leasehold property take